Azure-Samples/azure-ai-vision/face/PortraitProcessing/README.md

 ### Steps Involved

 1. Download an image from web URL.
-2. Resize image and compress as JPEG memory stream.
+Resize and compress as JPEG memory stream.
-3. Detect faces in the image.
-4. Read the returned facial attributes.
-5. Optionally, check whether the face quality is suitable for portrait processing.
+2. Detect faces in the stream, and read the returned facial attributes.
+Optionally, check whether the face quality is suitable for portrait processing.
-6. Crop the face out from the image.
-7. Request for foreground matting of the face crop.
+3. Crop the face out from the image, and request for foreground matting of the focused area.
-8. Merge the matting as the alpha channel of the face crop.
+4. Compose the transparent background portrait using the alpha matting and the face crop.
-9. All done.
-Portrait generated.